UCR-Library-Honors-Ignition-Seminar/week-05-writing-as-code/INSTRUCTIONS-TRACERY.md

 Go to the [Tracery editor](http://tracery.io/editor/) and click **"Reroll"** several times — each click generates new text from the same rules.
 Use the dropdown at the top left to try different preloaded grammars (landscape, nightvale, poem).

-> **Note:** The editor is for visualization only — it doesn't accept typed input reliably.
+> **Note:** The editor is for visualization only — it doesn't accept typed input reliably (But you can replace the words in the existing lists).
 You will write your own grammar as an HTML file in the next steps.

 ---